|

 the wherewithal to ensure that innocent individuals are put to death for

-political reasons, it actually does put innocents to death for such reasons!
-For
+political reasons, it actually does put innocents to death for political

 And it is far too dangerous to allow an all-powerful state to execute